shirangi/decline_curves_2pointOooh/README.md

 # Decline Curves 2.Oooh

 A PyTorch application for next-generation decline curve modelling.
+The name of the package is `luibeal`, after the authors (Lewis and Beal) of the 1918 paper.

 - Conventional decline curve models cannot account for changing conditions
 - Recurrent neural networks (RNN) process temporal data